flipacholas/Architecture-of-consoles/articles/sega-saturn.md

 {{< /figure_img >}}

 {{% inner_markdown %}}
-Either VDP can draw this new 3D space and stamp textures and effects.
+Either VDP can draw this new (projected) 3D space and stamp textures and effects.
 Now, which chip is 'in charge' varies between each game.

-Some prioritised the VDP1 to draw the closest polygons and left the VDP2 to process distant scenery, others found interesting workarounds to task the VDP2 to draw closer polygons (off-loading the amount of geometry fed into the VDP1).
+Some prioritised the VDP1 to draw the closest polygons and left the VDP2 to process distant scenery, others found interesting workarounds to task the VDP2 to draw closer polygons (thereby off-loading the amount of geometry fed into the VDP1).
 The challenge consists in designing an efficient engine that could display *impressive* graphics while keeping an acceptable frame rate.
 {{% /inner_markdown %}}

 {{< /tab >}}